lbarry00/omolon/README.md

-# Destiny Loadouts
+# Omolon

-Destiny Loadouts is a tool that lets [Destiny 2](http://destinythegame.com/) players save, equip, and share character loadouts.
+Omolon is a tool that lets [Destiny 2](http://destinythegame.com/) players save, equip, and share character loadouts.